-This show is recommended for children aged 7 above, due to its length and subject matter.
+This show is recommended for those aged 7 above, due to its length and subject matter.
 Please note that children under the age of 5 years will not be admitted into the venue, and everyone will require their own ticket.

 - Jean Valjean – the convict ‘24601’ who is given his ticket of leave at the beginning of the show.
 After a rough beginning, he manages to become a Mayor, becoming surrogate father to the young Cosette.
 He sings the impressive ‘Who Am I?’ soliloquy and the moving ‘Bring Him Home’ prayer on the barricades.

 - Inspector Javert – Javert spends his life chasing Valjean, becoming more and more obsessed with his position and job.
 After he is captured on the barricades he finds some humility and realises his efforts are in vein.
 His songs range from the ‘Confrontation’ with Valjean to the beautiful aria ‘Stars’.